afsalahamad95/programmingPlatform/README.md

 - **Test Scheduling**:
   ⏲️ Allows scheduling of tests with defined time limits.
 - ✅ **Automated Grading & Results**: Automatically grade submissions and generate results.
 - 📈 **Analytics & Reporting**: Provide insights into student performance and test metrics.
+- **Timed tests and live reloading result pages**: The platform has a built-in live-reload option for live results, and the tests can be configured with time limits.
+- Optimized backend API performance with golang.

 ---